Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Combinatorial optimization-enriched machine learning}

-Beyond traditional \gls{abk:rl} frameworks, a more recent line of work investigates how to directly embed \gls{abk:co} into \gls{abk:ml} pipelines.
-This approach, referred to as \gls{abk:co}-enriched \gls{abk:ml}~\cite{dalle2022learning}, is particularly effective when high-quality solutions are available offline, either through exact solvers or near-optimal heuristics.
-The main idea is to train a \gls{abk:ml} model to predict intermediate parameters of a simplified \gls{abk:co} problem that is easier to solve than the original one, while still preserving key structural properties.
-As shown in \cref{fig:co-ml}, the \gls{abk:co}-enriched \gls{abk:ml} pipeline can be described as follows: a problem scenario~$x$ is mapped through an \gls{abk:ml} model to a parametrized \gls{abk:co} problem.
-A solver~$f$ computes the corresponding solution~$y$, and training minimizes the gap between the objective values of the predicted solution~$y$, and the ground-truth optimal solution~$\overline{y}$.
-The loss function is defined as:
+Beyond standard \gls{abk:rl}, recent work embeds \gls{abk:co} directly into \gls{abk:ml} pipelines, an approach termed \gls{abk:co}-enriched \gls{abk:ml}~\cite{dalle2022learning}.
+It is particularly useful when high-quality solutions are available offline from exact solvers or strong heuristics.
+The key idea is to train an \gls{abk:ml} model to predict parameters of a simplified \gls{abk:co} problem that is easier to solve yet preserves essential structure.
+As illustrated in \cref{fig:co-ml}, a scenario $x$ is mapped by an \gls{abk:ml} model to a parametrized \gls{abk:co} problem; a solver $f$ returns a solution $y$, and training minimizes the objective gap between $y$ and the ground-truth solution $\overline{y}$ via~$\mathcal{L}(\theta, \overline{y}) = \theta ^ Tg(y) +h(y) - (\theta ^ Tg(\overline{y}) +h(\overline{y}))$, where $\theta ^T g(y) + h(y)$ encodes the objective of the simplified problem.
+A central challenge is the non-differentiability of combinatorial objectives, which are piecewise constant with vanishing gradients; probabilistic surrogate methods are therefore used to approximate gradients during training~\cite{dalle2022learning}.
+These techniques have shown promise in data-scarce regimes, including \gls{abk:amod} dispatching~\cite{baty2024combinatorial,jungel2023learning}.
+While both \gls{abk:rl} and \gls{abk:co}-enriched \gls{abk:ml} learn mappings from problem configurations (states) to operational decisions (actions), \gls{abk:rl} propagates signals through value functions or policies, whereas \gls{abk:co}-enriched \gls{abk:ml} learns to parametrize the optimization problem itself, often yielding more sample-efficient training when (near-)optimal solutions are known~\cite{dalle2022learning}.
+Recently, \gls{abk:co}-enriched \gls{abk:ml} has also been embedded within \gls{abk:rl} frameworks to combine the strengths of both paradigms~\cite{hoppe2025structured}.